 15. Some, to be sure, preach Christ through envy and strife, but then, some do so through good will;

 16.the former proclaim Christ out of strife, not sincerely, supposing to add affliction to my bonds,

 17.but the latter do so out of love, knowing I am put here for the defense of the gospel.

 18. What of it?
 In any case, in every way, whether with false motives or true, Christ is being publicized, and in this, I rejoice.
 Yes, and I will rejoice.

-19. For I know that this will lead to deliverance for me through your prayer and the help of the Spirit of Jesus Christ,
+19. For I know that this will lead to deliverance for me, through your prayer and the aid of the Spirit of Jesus Christ,

 21. For to me, to live is Christ, and to die is gain.